-In the Aloha State, homeowners pay an average of $396 per year for a $250k dwelling, which is significantly less than the U.S. national average of $1,477 per year.
-The state’s decreased likelihood of experiencing a tornado compared to some coastal states may account for its lower average.
-However, some Hawaiians will pay more or less for their home insurance based on a number of factors.
-For instance, your age, credit score and marital status all contribute to your rate.
+In the Aloha State, homeowners pay an average of $376 per year for $250,000 in dwelling coverage, which is significantly less than the U.S. national average of $1,312 per year.
+This could be due to the state’s relatively low risk for many natural disasters.
+However, your home insurance premium will vary based on a number of factors.
+For instance, your age, the value of your home and your marital status all contribute to your rate.

 Frequently asked questions

 What is the best homeowners insurance in Hawaii?

 There is no single homeowners insurance company in Hawaii that is the best for everyone.
 Each provider has its strengths and weaknesses, and every homeowner has different needs and wants.
 This is why getting quotes from several companies can help you find a company that works best for your situation.

 How do I get homeowners insurance in Hawaii?